When buying a home, there are several "hidden" costs you may need to watch out for. Private mortgage insurance is one of them.

 The Cost of PMI

-The cost of private mortgage insurance varies slightly from policy to policy, but a borrower can generally expect to pay roughly $40-$50 each month per $100,000 borrowed, or 0.25% to 2% of the mortgage balance per year.
+The cost of private mortgage insurance varies slightly from policy to policy, but a borrower can generally expect to pay roughly $30-$70 each month per $100,000 borrowed.
+So, for a $200,000 loan, a borrower might pay nearly $140/month on PMI premiums, or over $1,680 each year.

 When you think about it, that amount really starts to add up.
 Obviously, the larger the mortgage and the smaller the down payment in terms of percentage, the larger the PMI payment.
 If a borrower ends up paying PMI premiums for many years, it can literally cost thousands of dollars.
 As such, the added cost of PMI should be factored into your decision when determining how much house you can afford and how much of a down payment you'd like to offer.